 6) Plenty of great technology companies that provide for flexible working arrangements in a post coronavirus pandemic world.

 7) Amazing amount of diversify.
 San Francisco is a minority majority city.

 Moving Out Of San Francisco Due To Cost

 Although I've shared my top reasons to live in San Francisco, if you are struggling due to the cost, you may not want to come.
 With President Biden as President, people interesting in migrating to California for a better life has ticked up.
 However, if you don't come with a well-paying job, consider living elsewhere.

-I bought in 2005 in 2017.
+I finally sold the rental house I bought in 2005 in 2017.
 Now I’m thinking about moving within the next five years before my son goes to kindergarten.
 Somewhere in Hawaii sounds nice.

 After selling my house for $2.74 million, I reinvested $550,000 of the proceeds into real estate crowdfunding.
 My favorite platform is Fundrise, founded in 2012 right after the 2012 JOBS Act.